carnasuss/Nexus/README.md

     -- self._maid = Maid.new()
 end

-function Component:OnNexusStart() -- When Nexus being started: Use this for describing game logic, math operations, e.t.c
+function Component:OnNexusStart() -- When Nexus being started: Use this for game logic, math operations, e.t.c

 end